 - 13. Inspect your chimney at least once a month during the burning season to check for soot and creosote accumulations.
 Any accumulations over 1/4" thick should be removed by a professional chimney sweep.
 Do not attempt to burn out heavy creosote accumulations with a hot fire.
 If large accumulations are occurring, review your burning procedures. - 14.
 If a creosote fire should develop, the fire department should be called immediately and then attempts should be made to control the fire until assistance arrives.
 If a "runaway" fire should develop causing over-heating of the stove, the door and draft regulators should be closed immediately.
 The fire should die down once deprived of oxygen.
 After a severe chimney fire, the complete chimney system should be checked before further use. - 15.
-Do not operate with a grate or with an elevated fire.
-Always build the fire on the surface of the firebrick. - 16.
+Do Not Use Grate Or Elevate Fire Build Wood Fire Directly On Hearth (firebrick).
+Do not use andirons or other methods of supporting the fuel. - 16.
 Please read this entire manual before you install and use your new room heater.
 Failure to follow instructions may result in property damage, bodily injury, or even death. - 17.
 Check all local building and safety codes before installation.
 The installation instructions and appropriate code requirements must be followed exactly and without compromise.
 In the absence of local codes the following standards and codes must be followed. - 18.
 In the U.S.A, install in accordance with the National Fire Protection Association's Code, NFPA 211, Standards for Chimneys, Fireplaces, Vents and Solid-Fuel-Burning Appliances, or similar regulations, may apply to the installation of a Solid-Fuel-Burning appliance in your area.
 In Canada, the guideline is established by the CSA Standard, CAN/CSA-B365-M93, Installation Code for Solid-Fuel-Burning Appliances and Equipment. - 19.
 Do not connect to any air distribution duct or system. - 20.
 WARNING: BURNING IMPROPER FUEL (I.E. CHARCOAL) CAN RESULT IN CARBON MONOXIDE POISONING, WHICH MAY LEAD TO DEATH! - 21.
 Carbon Monoxide Poisoning Early signs of carbon monoxide poisoning resemble the flu with headaches, dizziness, or nausea.
 If you have these signs, get fresh air at once!
 Have the heater inspected by a qualified service technician.
 Some people are more affected by carbon monoxide than others.
 These include pregnant women, people with heart or lung disease or anemia, those under the influence of alcohol, and those at high altitudes. - 22.
 Failure to use manufacturer provided parts, variations in techniques and construction materials or practices other than those described in this manual may create a fire hazard and void the limited warranty. - 23.
 Do not make any make-shift compromises during installation.
 Any modification or alteration may result in damage to the appliance or dwelling and will void the warranty, certification and listings of this unit. - 24.
 These appliances are designed as supplemental heaters.
-Therefore, it is advisable to have an alternate heat source when installed in a dwelling.
+Therefore, it is advisable to have an alternate heat source when installed in a dwelling. - 25.
+Do Not Overfire If Heater or Chimney Connector Glows, You Are Overfiring. - 26.
+DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERV-ING ANOTHER APPLIANCE.